somounom123/Assignment_In_P/README.md

 # Assignment_In_P

+* Process of work on git
-Befor you create new brand you should pull lastes code form develop after create your new brancd
+ - Befor you create new branch you should pull last code form develop after create your new branch.
+ - After you finist your feature plase push it.
+ - Make pullResquest to develop branch.

+* Code Process
+  - HTML
+  - CSS
+  - Boostript
+  - Javascript